-- Bachelor of Arts in Christian Studies (B.A.C.S.) - Master of Arts in Theological Studies (M.A.T.S.) - Master of Arts in Biblical Studies (M.A.B.S.) - Master of Arts in Christian Apologetics (M.A.C.A.) - Master of Arts in Polemics & Apologetics to Islam (M.A.P.I.) - Master of Arts in Archaeology & Biblical History (M.A.A.) - Master of Divinity in Biblical Studies (M.Div.) - Master of Divinity in Apologetics (M.Div.) - Doctor of Ministry in Apologetics (D.Min.) - Doctor of Ministry (w/concentrations) (D.Min.) - Doctor of Philosophy in Archaeology & Biblical History (PhD)
+- Bachelor of Arts in Christian Studies (B.A.C.S.) - Master of Arts in Theological Studies (M.A.T.S.) - Master of Arts in Biblical Studies (M.A.B.S.) - Master of Arts in Christian Apologetics (M.A.C.A.) - Master of Arts in Philosophy & Apologetics (M.A.P.A.) - Master of Arts in Polemics & Apologetics to Islam (M.A.P.I.) - Master of Arts in Archaeology & Biblical History (M.A.A.) - Master of Divinity in Biblical Studies (M.Div.) - Master of Divinity in Apologetics (M.Div.) - Doctor of Ministry in Apologetics (D.Min.) - Doctor of Ministry (w/concentrations) (D.Min.) - Doctor of Philosophy in Archaeology & Biblical History (Ph.D.) - Doctor of Philosophy in Philosophy of Religion (Ph.D.)